danielgao20/roadie/README.md

 We are proud of our ability to devise a novel solution to obtain monthly data from Spotify users when it was not readily available through the API.
 This innovative approach has empowered us to provide more prosperous and more insightful recommendations to our users, enhancing their overall experience.

 2. Front-End Development
-Prior to this project, our team had no experience with front end web development.
+Prior to this project, our team had no experience with front-end web development.
 While it took hard work, we take pride in our platform's user-friendly, visually appealing, and responsive design, which has garnered positive feedback and improved user engagement.

 3. Resourceful Problem Solving
 When faced with challenges in obtaining data from flight APIs, we showcased our resourcefulness by finding effective workarounds.
 This adaptability and problem-solving mindset have enabled us to provide comprehensive travel information to our users, even when traditional data sources pose limitations.